An Online Informatics Resource for Dictyostelium

 Additional annotations may appear in brackets as follows:

-[OE] designates an overexpressor under the control of an unspecified promoter
+[OE] overexpressor under the control of an unspecified promoter

-[KD] designates an knockdown strain when the method is unknown
+[KD] knockdown strain when the method is unknown

 [inviable] precedes strains described as inviable